AdobeDocs/commerce-cloud-service.en/help/get-started/cloud-console.md

 1. Open the new [Cloud Console](https://console.magento.cloud).

 1. To disable default Cloud Console access, return to your account settings in the original Project Web Interface and deselect **[!UICONTROL Console (New UI) Beta Opt-in]**.

+## Feature questions

+**_Where can I find the Snapshots feature_**?

+For Starter projects, snapshots is now called _backups_.
+You can create a manual backup of your Starter environment from the Cloud Console or create a snapshot from the Cloud CLI.
+You must have an Admin role for the environment.

+Select an environment from the project navigation bar.
+The environment must be active.
+Select the **Backups** tab.
+Currently, this option is not available for a Pro environment.

+**_Where is the list of configured routes for the environment_**?

+You can find the list of configured routes on the _Services_ tab for an environment.
+Select an environment from the project navigation bar.
+Select the **Services** tab.
+The **Router** overview displays the configured routes.
+Currently, you cannot add a route.